Preparing for and attending your exams

 - You must hand in your examination script with your name and student ID number written on it even if you have not completed any of the paper.

 Further information about the regulations for the conduct of examinations and invigilated tests is available in the Assessment and Student Progression Manual (Consolidated Policy and Procedures).

-The use of any examination aids (eg calculators) will be noted on the examination paper.
-Only authorised materials and aids that are specified on the examination paper may be kept with you during the examination, all other items must be left outside the venue or placed in your bags.
+The use of any aids (e.g. calculators) will be noted on the assessment or examination materials.
+Only authorised materials and aids that are specified may be kept with you during the assessment or examination, all other items must be left outside the venue or placed in your bags.

-Penalties may apply if you are found to be accessing, being in possession of or using any prohibited devices or materials during an examination.
+Penalties may apply if you are found to be accessing, being in possession of or using any prohibited devices or materials.

-During an examination (unless otherwise explicitly authorised), you are prohibited from:
+Unless otherwise explicitly authorised, you are prohibited from:

 - Accessing, being in possession of, or using any mobile phone or unauthorised electronic device;